 The 44M offers a unique combination of power and audio performance, with advanced DSP and network control.
 The 44M Series range of four-channel amplifiers are available in models developing between 1,500 Watts and 5,000 Watts per channel.

 The guiding principle for our R & D team is that the same ultra-high-resolution loudspeaker can be used throughout the entire recording and playback process – from studio to home.Peter Thomas, PMC founder and owner

 Our friends at Barco very graciously supplied the light engine.
 We opted for the very best in the business; the 4K UHD Medea.
 Although fairly compact in size, it packs a punch – with up to 6,500 ANSI lumens, laser phosphor illumination and custom Barco Pulse electronics.

-With its long lifer laser, the Medea will provide 20,000 hours or laser usage, which equates to five hours of viewing every day for eleven years.
+With its long-life laser, Medea will provide 20,000 hours of laser usage, which equates to five hours of viewing every day for eleven years.
 Additionally, it is designed to process 4K UHD, HDMI 2.0a, HDCP 2.2 and HDR10 signals with extremely low latency.
 Crucially, this provides an exceptional gaming and movie experience.

 We mounted the projector in a motorised mirror mount, recessed into the ceiling, which would aid both noise and light control.
 We were also able to reroute some of the room’s AC (via a temp flow actuator) allowing for intelligent projector cooling.

 Whilst in this project, the emphasis was naturally the speakers, we had to provide an amazing visual experience as well.
 In any home cinema, the audio and visual experience is so intrinsically linked, that they should be well matched in the design.
 For balance, the image would need to be pin-sharp, with incredible detail and colour reproduction.
 The Barco Medea was certainly the perfect choice.

 Lighting and Control System